protickcse22/talk-to-DC/README.md

 # talk-to-DC
-This project is aimed to get an appointment from Deputy commissioner, request for an appointment and also show Deputy commissioner will stay or not in hisor her office from the user end.<br>
+This project is aimed to get an appointment from Deputy commissioner, request for an appointment and also show Deputy commissioner will stay or not in his or her office from the user end.<br>
 There are some view of my project:<br>

 Splashscreen<br>